About the fishbone diagram template

 You can draw your fishbone diagram template using shapes, images, and stickers.
 Remember that the diagram must look like a fish.
 There are diagramming tools online that you can use.
 They are more flexible as you can incorporate different colors for your main causes and the branches.
 Most are even editable, making modifying some points in the diagram easier when needed.

-The shape and orientation of your diagram will not matter - whether it is upwards or sideways, so long as they follow the structure of a fish.
+The shape and orientation of your diagram will not matter - whether it is upwards or sideways, so long as it follows the structure of a fish.
 You can even use lines to complete the diagram.

 Analyze potential causes and determine the root cause(s)